Photo:

 Fill a day or a weekend with wonderful local shopping, kid-friendly breweries and several notable museums.
 In December, witness Vikings deliver a solstice proclamation, pay a visit to a Nordic Father Christmas and enjoy holiday light displays adorning the downtown.
 I live here, yet still find myself “playing tourist” as Poulsbo has much to offer.
 Unique seasonal events make it even more of a worthwhile destination in winter.

-Explore Front Street for public art, shopping and treats
+Explore Front Street for restaurants, shopping and art

-If you are like me and prefer to begin exploring a new town with a warm beverage in hand, Poulsbohemian Coffeehouse is a great spot to start for its panoramic waterfront views or walk down the hill to visit Vineland Marketplace for a cup of local Viking Brew coffee.
-This stroller-friendly cafe and gift shop has an extensive offering of gluten-free and vegan foods and treats, including the Kitsap Peninsula’s famous Dude’s Donuts.
-For a quintessential Poulsbo experience, enjoy your hot drink while you wait in line (there is usually a line) for a pastry from Sluys’ Poulsbo Bakery.
+If you are like me and prefer to begin exploring a new town with a warm beverage in hand, Caffe Cocina is a great spot to start.
+Its expansive menu of food and beverages, including the Kitsap Peninsula’s famous vegan Dude’s Donuts, and ample indoor and outdoor seating make it a great place to fuel up.
+Next door, patisserie Ma Facon TR will leave your mouth watering with its wide selection of freshly baked sweet and savory selections.
+For a quintessential Poulsbo experience, enjoy a hot drink while you wait in line (there is usually a line) for an apple fritter from Sluys’ Poulsbo Bakery.

-For a sit-down meal, downtown Poulsbo offers many kid-friendly eateries.
-Paella Bar and Burrata Bistro share a coveted outdoor heated patio, and Juicy J’s Smoked Burgers is popular for its 100-percent plant-based burgers.
+For a sit-down meal, downtown Poulsbo offers several kid-friendly eateries.
+Paella Bar and Burrata Bistro share a coveted outdoor heated patio, and Juicy J’s Smoked Burgers is a destination stop for its 100-percent plant-based burgers.
 You can order just a slice or a full pie at Poulsbo Woodfired Pizza, or choose from the extensive “Little Amigos” menu at Casa Luna.

 Stroll to a nearby playground